kkuppens/GettingCleaningData/README.md

-##Repository created as part of the "Getting and Cleaning Data" Project.
+##Coursera's "Getting and Cleaning Data" Project.
 In this repository you will find:

 ###a) This README.md with: